rinat-akhmetov/dicom-lens/README.md

-# DICOM Format Project
+# Ultrasound-Lens

 ## Overview

-Quickly convert DICOM images to JPG and run analysis with an AI model.
+Converts ultrasound DICOM images to JPG and runs AI (LLM) analysis of the resulting images, summarizing findings in a streamlined workflow

 ## Installation